-1. The user-interface function rl_complete().
-This function is called with the same arguments as other bindable Readline functions: count and invoking_kev.
+- 1. The user-interface function rl_complete().
+This function is called with the same arguments as other bindable Readline functions: count and invoking_key.
 It isolates the word to be completed and calls rl_completion_matches() to generate a list of possible completions.
-It then either lists the possible completions, inserts the possible completions, or actually performs the completion, depending on which behavior is desired.

-- 2. The internal function rl_completion_matches() uses an application-supplied generator function to generate the list of possible matches, and then returns the array of these matches.
-The caller should place the address of its generator function in rl completion_entry_function. - 3.
+It then either lists the possible completions, inserts the possible completions, or actually performs the completion, depending on which behavior is desired. - 2.
+The internal function rl_completion_matches() uses an application-supplied generator function to generate the list of possible matches, and then returns the array of these matches.
+The caller should place the address of its generator function in rl_completion_entry_function. - 3.
 The generator function is called repeatedly from rl_completion_matches(), returning a string each time.
-The arguments to the generator function are text and state. text is the partial word to be completed. state is zero the first time the function is called, allowing the generator to perform any necessary initialization, and a positive nonzero integer for each subsequent call.
+The arguments to the generator function are text and state. text is the partial word to be completed. state is zero the first time the function is called, allowing the generator to perform any necessary initialization, and a positive non-zero integer for each subsequent call.
 The generator function returns (char )NULL to inform rl_completion_matches() that there are no more possibilities left.
 Usually the generator function computes the list of possible completions when state is zero, and returns them one at a time on subsequent calls.
 Each string the generator function returns as a match must be allocated with malloc(); Readline frees the strings when it has finished with them.
-Such a generator function is referred to as an application-specific completion function. - int rl_complete (int ignore, int invoking_key) [Function] Complete the word at or before point.
+Such a generator function is referred to as an application-specific completion function.

+int rl_complete (int ignore, int invoking_key)

+Complete the word at or before point.
 You have supplied the function that does the initial simple matching selection algorithm (see rl_completion_matches()).
-The default is to do filename completion. - rl_compentry_func_t rl_completion_entry_function [Variable] This is a pointer to the generator function for rl_completion_matches().
-If the value of rl_completion_entry_function is NULL then the default filename generator function, rl_filename_completion_function(), is used.
-An application-specific completion function is a function whose address is assigned to rl_completion_entry function and whose return values are used to generate possible completions.
+The default is to do filename completion.